 The guaranteed interest accounts cannot be sold to a third party; thus, the only option to exit the guaranteed interest accounts is to withdraw the funds prior to maturity.
 The fair value of the account is the value paid when funds are withdrawn prior to their maturity.
 The fair value of the guaranteed interest accounts is reflected in Level 3 and the valuation is based on the applicable interest rate.
 If the applicable interest rate is greater than the interest rate on the account, the fair value is the contract value reduced by a percentage.
 This percentage is equal to the difference between the applicable interest rate and the interest rate on the account, multiplied by the number of years (including fractional parts of a year) until the maturity date.
-If the applicable interest rate is equal to or less than the interest rate on the account, the fair value.
+If the applicable interest rate is equal to the fair value is equal to the contract value.